tanmay1978/WorkflowAgent/README.md

+Below is an updated `README.md` file for your Git repository, reflecting the changes to `llmIntegration.js` that now uses the Together AI API for integrating an open-source LLaMA model.
+This version simplifies the setup process and provides clear instructions tailored to the new approach.

+---

 # Agent Workflow Web Application

 ## Overview

 The **Agent Workflow Web Application** is a full-stack solution designed to create and manage AI-powered agents that perform specific tasks.
 Built with JavaScript, Node.js, and React, this application provides a visual interface for designing workflows using a drag-and-drop canvas.
-It integrates with an open-source AI model (e.g., LLaMA or alternatives like GPT-J) to power the agents, enabling them to process inputs and execute tasks based on user-defined workflows.
+It integrates with the **Together AI API** to power the agents with open-source language models like LLaMA-2, enabling them to process inputs and execute tasks based on user-defined workflows.

 This project aims to simplify the creation of task-specific AI agents by offering:
 - A visual editor to design workflows.
 - A backend API to manage agent creation and execution.
-- Integration with powerful open-source AI models.
+- Seamless integration with hosted AI models via Together AI.

 ### What It Can Do
 - **Create AI Agents**: Define agents with specific tasks (e.g., text generation, data analysis, or custom processing).
 - **Visual Workflow Design**: Use a drag-and-drop interface to connect nodes (input, task, output) and build execution flows.
 - **Task Execution**: Run agents with custom inputs and get AI-generated outputs based on the workflow.
-- **Extensibility**: Easily modify to support additional node types, tasks, or AI models.
+- **Extensibility**: Easily modify to support additional node types, tasks, or models.
 - **Real-Time Interaction**: See workflow changes instantly and configure nodes on the fly.

-This tool is ideal for developers, researchers, or anyone interested in experimenting with AI agents in a user-friendly, visual environment.
+This tool is ideal for developers, hobbyists, or anyone interested in experimenting with AI agents in a user-friendly, visual environment.

 ---